2025 Bangkok smog: Crop burning bans

-On Friday, 24 January, Minister of Interior Anutin Charnvirakul ordered a ban on the intentional burning of leftover crops.
+On 24 January, Minister of Interior Anutin Charnvirakul ordered a ban on the intentional burning of leftover crops.
 A nationwide burning ban was issued on 30 January that is to last until 3 February.

 Vehicle emissions checkpoints

-On Friday, 24 January, the Ministry of Transport announced it had installed 8 checkpoints in Bangkok for vehicle emissions monitoring.
+On 24 January, the Ministry of Transport announced it had installed eight checkpoints in Bangkok for vehicle emissions monitoring.
 The checkpoints are operated by Pollution Control Department in conjunction with the Land Transport Department, Bangkok Metropolitan Administration and traffic police.

 Free Bangkok public transit

-On Friday, 24 January, Prime Minister Paetongtarn Shinawatra ordered that public transport in Bangkok would be free for a week starting 25 January until 31 January.
-Operators including the Bangkok Transit System Plc (BTS Skytrain), Bangkok Expressway and Metro Public Company (MRT), and Bangkok Mass Transit Authority (public buses) will be compensated with an approximately 140 million Baht from the central budget, according to Minister of Transport Suriya Juangroongruangkit.
+On 24 January, Prime Minister Paetongtarn Shinawatra ordered that public transport in Bangkok would be free for a week starting 25 January until 31 January.
+Operators including the Bangkok Mass Transit System (BTS Skytrain), Bangkok Expressway and Metro Public Company (MRT), and Bangkok Mass Transit Authority (public buses) will be compensated with an approximately 140 million Baht from the central budget, according to Minister of Transport Suriya Juangroongruangkit.

 The plan was criticized by Bhumjaithai MP Korrawee Prissananantakul, who characterized it as a waste of taxpayer money instead of asking the operators to provide free public transport.
 Environmental experts likewise criticized the plan, noting the money would be better spent on purchasing air purifiers, and noted the government should have been able to anticipate the crisis in advance using modern technology.

 Flight diversions

-On Sunday, January 26, airport visibility at Suvarnabhumi Airport to Don Mueang Airport was impacted by the smog.
+On January 26, airport visibility at Suvarnabhumi Airport to Don Mueang Airport was impacted by the smog.
 Several flights were diverted to airports with better visibility, including a scheduled Emirates flight using an Airbus A380 that diverted from Suvarnabhumi Airport to Don Mueang Airport due to heavy smog.
-This marks the second time an A380 has landed at Don Mueang.

 Flights on the Suvarnabhumi-Lampang-Mae Hong Son route were suspended between 15 March and 20 April due to the haze.

 Hospitality industry

 Hotels and hostels in Bangkok called on the government to address air quality pollution, noting the potential for a detrimental impact on tourism.
-A spokesperson for the Sukosol Hotels urged the government to pass the Clean Air Act and enforce pollution control measures, while the President of Hostel Thailand Association noted that not all hostels can afford to adopt air purifying systems.
+A spokesperson for Sukosol Hotels urged the government to pass the Clean Air Act and enforce pollution control measures, while the President of Hostel Thailand Association noted that not all hostels can afford to adopt air purifying systems.

 Criticism of the Shinawatra government

-Leader of the Opposition Natthaphong Ruengpanyawut criticized Prime Minister Shinawatra for attending the World Economic Forum Annual Meeting 2025 in Davos, Switzerland during the crisis.
+Leader of the Opposition Natthaphong Ruengpanyawut criticized Prime Minister Paetongtarn Shinawatra for attending the World Economic Forum Annual Meeting 2025 in Davos, Switzerland during the crisis.
 Shinawatra returned to Thailand from Davos on 25 January.
 Upon her arrival at Suvarnabhumi Airport, she was interviewed and emphasized the regional nature of air pollution in Southeast Asia, while acknowledging Thailand contributed to the problem.
 The BMA opened public-health emergency response centre.